India Travel Budget - Visit India on a Budget or Travel in Style

 What did other people spend on Food?

 Typical prices for Food in India are listed below.
-These actual costs are from real travelers and can give you an idea of the Food prices in India, but your costs will vary based on your travel style.
+These actual costs are from real travelers and can give you an idea of the Food prices in India, but your costs will vary based on your travel style and the place where the purchase was made.

 • McDonalds